-World champion Jesse Williams cleared 2.32m to win the High Jump on his second attempt at the height, then took three attempts at 2.35m.
+World champion Jesse Williams cleared 2.32m to win the high jump on his second attempt at the height, then took three attempts at 2.35m.
 "I have to stay focused, because there's more of a spotlight on me this year," said Williams.
-"I want to be consistent in the mid-2.3m range so I can go in to the Olympics knowing I can jump high enough to win."
+"I want to be consistent in the mid-2.30m range so I can go in to the Olympics knowing I can jump high enough to win."

 Jenn Suhr didn't reach quite the heights of last week, when she vaulted 4.88m in Boston, but she still required only one clearance to win.
 Suhr entered the competition at 4.58m, cleared it on her first attempt (thereby winning over Lacy Janson, whose best clearance was 4.52m), then made three unsuccessful attempts at 4.71m.

-It was a battle of World Championships medallists in the women's 1500m, the "metric mile", as 2011 World Champion Jenny Simpson held off 2009 World bronze medalist Shannon Rowbury at the line, 4:07.27 to 4:07.66.
+It was a battle of World Championships medallists in the women's 1500m, the "metric mile", as world champion Jenny Simpson held off 2009 world bronze medallist Shannon Rowbury at the line, 4:07.27 to 4:07.66.
 Simpson moved to the front immediately after the pacemaker stepped off and defended the rail, even as Rowbury made two attempts to take the lead in the bell lap.